 Europe’s Future Revealed

-A remarkable prophecy about the rise and fall of kingdoms.
-What does the future of Europe look like?
+Delve into a remarkable prophecy about the rise and fall of kingdoms.
+What does the future hold for Europe?

 How does the story start?